 – Penofin’s ability to penetrate deep into the wood fibers greatly minimizes any chance of peeling and wearing.
 This is one of Penofin’s very popular traits.

 Cost Per Square Foot: 9

 – Penofin Hardwood Stain retails for $45.99 per gallon.
 Only one gallon of Penofin was needed to coat our 350 foot deck.
-Cost was less then $.14 a square foot.
+The cost was less than $.14 a square foot.